Yoyo-su/NC-DataEng-Project-Terrific-Totes/README.md

 created in `totesys` and then later updated (perhaps the `units_sold` field is changed), you should have _two_ records in the `fact_sales_order` table.
 It should be possible to see both the original and changed number of `units_sold`.
-It should be possible to query either the current state of the sale, or get a full history of how it has evolved (including deletion if applicable).
+It should be possible to query either the current state of the sale, or get a full history of how it has evolved.

 It is _not_ necessary to do this for dimensions (which should not change very much anyway).
 The warehouse should just have the latest version of the dimension values.
 However, you might want to keep a full